 Protein is needed for your muscles to grow.
-Vegetarians have to be careful not to just cut meat out of their diet, but to replace the meat with protein-containing vegetarian foods.
-Nuts, nut butters (including peanut butter, almond butter, and sunflower seed butter), soy foods (such as tofu, soy milk, tempeh, and edamame), legumes (such as beans, peas, hummus, and lentils), meat substitutes (such as veggie burgers or seitan), dairy foods (such as milk, yogurt, and cheese), and eggs all provide protein.
+Vegetarians need to be sure to substitute protein-containing vegetarian foods when replacing meat.
+Nuts, nut butters (including peanut butter, almond butter, and sunflower seed butter), soy foods (such as tofu, soy milk, soy yogurt, tempeh, and edamame), legumes (such as beans, peas, hummus, and lentils), meat substitutes (such as veggie burgers or seitan), dairy foods (such as milk, yogurt, and cheese), and eggs all provide protein.

 Iron is important for your blood and is found in beans, seeds, soybeans, tofu, fortified breakfast cereals, dark green leafy vegetables such as spinach, and dried fruit such as apricots, figs, or prunes.
-Plant–based iron is different from the iron found in meat and it’s not absorbed as well by your body.
-Adding vitamin C helps your body to absorb iron, so it’s important to eat foods rich in vitamin C (such as citrus fruits and certain vegetables such as tomatoes) when you are eating plant-based iron foods to maximize the amount of iron you can absorb.
+Since plant–based iron is not absorbed as well as iron found in meat, adding vitamin C can help your body to absorb iron better.
+When you are eating plant-based iron foods, try to maximize the amount of iron you can absorb by including foods rich in vitamin C (such as citrus fruits and certain vegetables such as tomatoes).

 Calcium is needed to build strong bones.
 Calcium is found in dairy products such as milk, yogurt (there is more calcium found in traditional yogurt compared to greek yogurt), and cheese.
-You can also find plant sources of calcium such as broccoli, butternut squash, collard greens, black beans, white beans, soybeans, and tofu.
-Plant sources of calcium have less calcium per serving and are more difficult for our bodies to absorb compared to dairy products.
-Some foods aren’t naturally high in calcium but have calcium added to them; these foods are called calcium–fortified.
-Some products such as soy milk, enriched rice milk, orange juice, cereal, and cereal bars are calcium fortified.
+You can also find calcium in broccoli, butternut squash, collard greens, black beans, white beans, soybeans, and tofu.
+However plant sources of calcium have less calcium per serving and are more difficult for our bodies to absorb compared to dairy products.
+Some foods that aren’t naturally high in calcium have calcium added to them; these foods are called “calcium–fortified.”
+Soy milk, enriched rice milk, orange juice, cereal, and cereal bars are a few examples.
 If you choose to not eat dairy, eating calcium fortified foods is a great way to ensure you are eating enough calcium.
 Look at the Nutrition Facts Label to find out which brands are highest in calcium.

 Vitamin D is needed to absorb the calcium you eat and is necessary for strong bones.
-You can get vitamin D from the foods you eat, such as fortified dairy or soy milk products, fortified orange juice, egg yolks; or your body can make it from the sun.
-If you live in a place that gets very little sunshine, especially during the winter months, it’s harder to get enough vitamin D. To figure out if you live in one of these places, look at a map of the United States and imagine a line running between San Francisco and Philadelphia.
+You can get vitamin D from foods, such as fortified dairy or soy milk products, fortified orange juice, egg yolks; or your body can make vitamin D from the sun.
+If you live in a place that gets very little sunshine, especially during the winter months, it’s harder to get enough vitamin D from sunshine alone.
+To figure out if you’re getting enough vitamin D from the sun, look at a map of the United States and imagine a line running between San Francisco and Philadelphia.
 If you live north of this line, it’s necessary for you (during the winter) to get your daily intake of vitamin D through food or supplements.
-One easy way to see if your body is able to absorb vitamin D from the sun is called the “shadow rule”–this general rule is when you are taller than your shadow, you are able to make vitamin D. When you are able to make vitamin D from the sun, you only need about 15 minutes of sun exposure to meet your needs for the day–after that, lather up with sunblock!
+When you are able to make vitamin D from the sun, you only need about 15 minutes of sun exposure to meet your needs for the day–after that, lather up with sunblock!

 Vitamin B12 is needed for your brain and nervous system to function.
 Vitamin B12, or “cobalamin,” is only found in animal foods, so vegans must eat food fortified with B12.
 For vegetarians who are not vegans, examples of foods with B12 include cow’s milk and eggs.
 For individuals who follow a vegan diet, foods like fortified-nutritional yeast flakes, fortified soy milk, and fortified cereals are good sources of B12.
 Your health care provider or dietitian may also recommend taking a B12 supplement to make sure your body gets enough of this vitamin.

-Omega–3 Fatty Acids are essential fatty acids; “essential” means you need to eat these fats from your diet versus your body being able to make them.
+Omega–3 Fatty Acids are essential fatty acids; “essential” means you need to eat these fats from your diet since your body is not able to make them on its own.
 Omega-3 fatty acids help to control inflammation and help to prevent heart disease.
-Vegans or vegetarians who don’t eat eggs must include other sources such as walnuts, flaxseeds, canola oil, soybeans, or tofu.
+Vegans or vegetarians who don’t eat eggs or fatty fish like salmon must include other sources or omega-3 fatty acids such as walnuts, flaxseeds, chia seeds, canola oil, soybeans, or tofu.